shitalrane/Expense-Tracker-Backend/README.md

 # Expense-Tracker
-I develop backend of this Project using Node.js and Express.js framework. and develop UI using react.js and bootstrap.
+I Have develop this Project using Node.js and Express.js framework. and for UI I have used react.js and bootstrap.

 Done with the following :
 i)done with the basic backend API